glycerine/tmframe/README.md

 A TMFRAME message always starts with a primary word.

-Depending on the content of the low 3 bits of the primary word, the primary word may be the only bytes in the message.
+Depending on the content of the low 3 bits of the primary word, the primary word may be the entire message.
-However, there may also be additional bytes following the primary word that complete the message.
+However, there may also be additional words and bytes following the primary word that complete the message.

-TMFRAME messages will either be 8 bytes (primary word only);
-16 bytes long (primary word + UDE word only); or greater than 16 bytes long.
+TMFRAME messages can be classified as being either be 8 bytes (primary word only), 16 bytes long, greater than 16 bytes long.

 Frequently a TMFRAME message will consist of one primary word, one UDE word, and a variable length payload.

-The primary word and UDE word are always 64-bits.
+The primary word and UDE word are always 64-bit words each.
 The payload can be up to 2^43 bytes in length.

 We illustrate the possible TMFRAME message lengths here: